Multimodal Conditional 3D Face Geometry Generation: Results

 The base conditioning used to train our geometry generator are the identity and expression parameters from the FLAME model~\cite{flame}.
 We use 300 identity parameters ($\bm{\beta}$), 100 expression parameters ($\bm{\psi}$) and 3 jaw pose ($\bm{\theta}$) parameters.
 We combine these FLAME parameters into a 403-dimensional conditioning vector which we pass through a 3-layer MLP with Leaky ReLU activation functions prior to injecting it into the diffusion model via cross-attention.

 Recollect that we do not use the geometry from the FLAME model itself to train our diffusion model.
-Instead we fit the FLAME model to the high quality facial geometry from Chandran et al.~\shortcite{sdfm} only to obtain identity and expression parameters, and train the diffusion model directly on the geometry captured by Chandran et al~\shortcite{sdfm}.
-As there is a loss in geometric detail during this FLAME fitting step, our diffusion model is expected to compensate for the information missing in the FLAME parameters, but present in the ground truth facial geometry.
-In other words, our geometry generator has to re-interpret the FLAME parameters such that it can re-produce the training data and therefore does not memorize the FLAME parameter space exactly.
+Instead we fit the FLAME model to the high quality facial geometry from Chandran et al.~\cite{sdfm} only to obtain identity and expression parameters, and train the diffusion model directly on the geometry captured by Chandran et al.

 We visualize geometries generated by our model for unseen FLAME parameters in ~\figref{fig:stochasticdetails}.
 As our underlying mesh topology is different from FLAME and represents $\sim$10-times more vertices, it can express a greater level of detail that is not present in the lower resolution FLAME mesh.
 This high resolution detail is captured and reproduced by the denoising process.
 Therefore, by simply varying the noise seed, one can obtain variations of the FLAME-conditioned geometry, each of which contain different mid/high frequency details.